PhysicsOfMobility/ridepy/README.rst

 Simulates a dispatching algorithm serving exogenous transportation requests with a fleet of vehicles.
-Does not simulate the universe, unlike MATSIM.
+Does not simulate the universe, unlike MATSim.
 Batteries are included.

 The documentation is available at `ridepy.org <https://ridepy.org/>`__.